 Thus, according to LSA, word meaning is represented through its word embedding.
 The vector is not interpretable in and of itself but in terms of its relation to other words.
 Word similarity is measured by calculating the cosine or dot product of the two vectors.
 Crude sentence representations can be constructed by adding together the vectors of its component words, or other operations analogous to predication (Kintsch, 2001).
 The system can be applied to various tests, such as choosing synonyms, completing a sentence, or evaluating whether a sentence is a good summary of a passage.
-Related probabilistic models can also identify topics in documents (Blei, Ng, & Jordan, 2003; Griffiths, Steyvers, & Tenenbaum, 2007).
-Finally, Landauer and Dumais (1997) showed that LSA could even score a "passing" grade on part of the TOEFL test of English for non-native speakers.
+Related probabilistic models can also identify topics in documents (Blei et al., 2003; Griffiths et al., 2007).
+Finally, Landauer and Dumais (1997) showed that LSA could even score a "passing" grade on part of the TOEFL test of English for nonnative speakers.

 Models based on text co-occurrence were limited in their ability to identify semantic relations beyond similarity (see below).
-However, a research program arose to augment such models so that they could serve as the basis for identifying superordinates, synonyms, part-whole relations, and the like (Baroni, Bernardi, & Zamparelli, 2014; Baroni, Murphy, Barbu, & Poesio, 2010).
-One technique was to start with labeled corpora, in which the part of speech of each word was identified, allowing better identification of relational vs. substantive terms.
+However, a research program arose to augment such models so that they could serve as the basis for identifying superordinates, synonyms, part-whole relations, and the like (Baroni, Bernardi, & Zamparelli, 2014; Baroni et al., 2010).
+One technique was to start with labeled corpora, in which the part of speech of each word was identified, allowing better identification of relational versus substantive terms.
 Another technique was to look for specific kinds of patterns that linguistic analysis suggests would indicate a given relation, for example, noun-verb-noun phrases, adjective-noun pairings, possessives, prepositional phrases, and so on.
 Such approaches were fairly successful in identifying specific lexical relations, but they required linguistic sophistication and specific analyses to identify each relation of interest, and the emphasis in the field seems to have returned to less directed models that rely on much more intensive computation, as we describe next.

-After the development of LSA and related models, a different approach arose for deriving meaning from text sources (Mikolov, Chen, Corrado, & Dean, 2013; Pennington, Socher, & Manning, 2014).
-To distinguish these classes of methods, Baroni, Dinu, and Kruszewski (2014) called the earlier approach count models (as they rely on co-occurrence counts of words) and the newer approach predictive models.
-As the name suggests, these models attempt to learn words by trying to predict the probability P(w|C) of a missing word w given its context C (alternatively, skip-gram models, which we don't discuss here, predict a surrounding context given a word).
-For example, say the prompt is, "Chris bit into the juicy $\underline{\hspace{0.5cm}}$ and placed it on the kitchen counter."
+After the development of LSA and related models, a different approach arose for deriving meaning from text sources (Mikolov et al., 2013; Pennington et al., 2014).
+To distinguish these classes of methods, Baroni, Dinu, & Kruszewski (2014) called the earlier approach count models (as they rely on co-occurrence counts of words) and the newer approach predictive models.
+As the name suggests, these models attempt to learn words by trying to predict the probability $P(w \mid C)$ of a missing word w given its context C (alternatively, skip-gram models, which we don't discuss here, predict a surrounding context given a word).
+For example, say the prompt is, "Chris bit into the juicy <MASK> and placed it on the kitchen counter."
 A plausible guess would be some kind of food, possibly a fruit like plum or orange.

-A popular predictive model is $Continuous\ Bag\text{-}of\text{-}Words$ (CBOW; Mikolov et al., 2013), which is illustrated in Figure 1A.
+A popular predictive model is Continuous Bag-of-Words (CBOW; Mikolov et al., 2013), which is illustrated in Figure 1A.
 CBOW has been trained on enormous corpora; for instance, in this article, we analyze a large-scale CBOW model trained on the Common Crawl corpus of 630 billion words.
 CBOW learns a word embedding for each word in the corpus (Figure 1A; light blue boxes), which are the analogs of the LSA word embeddings.
 CBOW takes a context window C and computes the average embedding, and then compares this average vector to possible output words w using the equations,